TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 Inside the `TodoItem` we access our store through the `useStores` hook we created and we render everything as usual.
 Without the use `observer` HoC the component would render just fine on mounting but it would not rerender on source data change.

 We are using the `sortedTodoItems` getter, which is a `computed` property, to render our items, this getter returns the `_todoItems` observable property ordered by the todo items ids.
-Computed properties are recalculated when any of the used observer inside their definition changes.
+Computed properties are recalculated when any of the tracked observable inside their definition changes.

 If you write anything that should track the changes of the source data use it inside the `observer` HoC.